 Chronic stress can take a toll on our mental and emotional health, but it can also have harmful effects on our physical health.
-Chronic stress can lead to weight gain or obesity, high blood pressure, heart disease, diabetes, and a weakened immune system.
+Stress can lead to weight gain or obesity, high blood pressure, heart disease, diabetes, and a weakened immune system.

 What is Chronic Stress

-When you are exposed to chronic stress over a long period of time, the effects can be harmful.
-Chronic stress can cause changes in your brain and body that may lead to health problems.
+When you are exposed to stress over a long period of time, the effects can be harmful.
+Chronic disease can cause changes in your brain and body that may lead to health problems.

 Chronic stress can impact particular features of the mind and body

 The effects of chronic stress on your body and mind are well-known and widely accepted.
 Chronic disease can lead to physical and mental health problems such as heart disease, stroke, obesity, and depression.
 It can also increase the risk of accidents, addictions, and violence.
 The best way to reduce the negative effects of stress on your life is to learn how to manage it.
 Here are some tips:

 Reducing your stress levels can be achieved in a number of ways.
 Some people find that exercise is a great way to reduce stress, while others find that simply taking some time for themselves each day can help them recharge and relax.